 Delicious Dessert – Ice cream and Milk Tart in Vegan Chocolate Treat Cups

-Use any icecube tray with a pretty shape and fill with water.
+Use any icecube tray with a pretty shape and fill it with water.
 I used baking cup holders as I wanted a bigger chocolate cup.

 Add a lollipop stick in the water and freeze until solid – overnight would be best.

 Melt vegan chocolate in a suitable microwave container, which is a bit larger than the frozen ice cube shape.

 Melt the chocolate in short 30-second bursts.
 Stir with a metal spoon until fully melted.

 If needed, add another 30-second burst, but be careful, DO NOT COOK the chocolate as it will become one hard solid unusable blob.

 Work on parchment paper, as it can be a bit messy.

 Take out 2 ice cubes (maximum at a time) with the lollipop sticks.
 Remove the baking cup holders or pop the ice cubes from the tray.

 Dip them one by one in the melted chocolate, cover the bottom and sides (NOT the top) with chocolate.